 • Luxury Lodge accommodations at our Rhino Project Partner lodge (3 days) and basic bunk room accommodations at our Rhino Orphanage partner lodge (3 days)

 • All meals, house wines, beer and spirits included at Rhino Project Partner lodge.
-Our Rhino Orphanage lodge offers all meals but there will be no alcohol available for liability reasons.
+Our Rhino Orphanage lodge offers all meals but there will be limited alcohol available for liability reasons.

 • Activity transfers to/from accommodations

 • Group leader from beginning to end of tour

 • National Park Permit fees

 • Meals at airports and on transfer days